Virtualization Glossary of Terms You Should Know

 One of the benefits of virtualization is that it is highly scalable and efficient.
 In just minutes, you can spin up a new virtual machine, copy a VM or move it to a new host server as needed to better utilize your hardware.

-Virtualization Glossary of Terms You Should Know:
+Virtualization Terminology You Should Know:

 Virtualization – Refers to the technology that allows for the creation of software-based virtual machines that can run multiple operating systems from a single physical machine.
 This allows a single physical machine to run multiple virtual machines which in turn may run their own operating systems to serve individual dedicated purposes.